S0HAM007/S0HAM007/README.md

 # 💫 About Me:
 Hey i am a final year computer science student and mainly works on AI ML ,data science, data warehousing ,analytics , front end and back end technologies.
 I have a deep knowledge of computer system and other softwares.
+I’m currently learning LLM

 # 💻 Tech Stack: